Kharaba

 Kharaba (خربا, also spelled Kharraba or Kherba) is a village in southern Syria, administratively part of the Suwayda District of the Suwayda Governorate, located southwest of Suwayda city and northeast of Daraa.
 According to the 2004 census, it had a population of 581.
 Its inhabitants are predominantly Christians.

-The residents were displaced from the village during the early years of the Syrian Civil War and were only able to return in May of 2020.
+The residents were displaced from the village during the early years of the Syrian Civil War and were only able to return in May 2020.

 History

 In 1596 it appeared in the Ottoman tax registers under the name of Haraba, being part of the nahiya of Butayna in the Qadaa Hauran.
 It had an entirely Muslim population consisting of 29 households and 15 bachelors.
 They paid a fixed tax-rate of 40% on agricultural products, including wheat (2100 a.), barley (900 a.), summer crops (100 a.), goats and bee-hives (50 a.), in addition to "occasional revenues" (50 a.); a total of 3,200 akçe.